FORGING PARTNERSHIPS TO ACCELERATE PROGRESS AGAINST CANCER

 The AACR Scientist↔Survivor Program is designed to build enduring partnerships among the leaders of the scientific and cancer survivor and patient advocacy communities worldwide.
 The program exposes advocates to special lay-language lectures, small group discussions and other interactions that provide a solid background in cancer research.

-The application deadline for the Scientist↔Survivor Program application at the AACR Annual Meeting 2014 has been extended to December 30.
+The application deadline for the Scientist↔Survivor Program has passed.
+Check out advocate opportunities for the annual meeting.
 Learn more about the Scientist↔Survivor Program at the annual meeting.

 If you have any questions, please email SSProgram@aacr.org.

 If you are a past participant of the Scientist↔Survivor Program, join SSP Connect!
 SSP Connect is an online community dedicated to sustaining partnerships and collaborations among the mentors and patient advocates who participate in SSP.
 Please email SSProgram@aacr.org for a username and password.

 The AACR's Scientist↔Survivor Program takes place at various AACR scientific meetings.
 The program provides an opportunity for patient advocates to learn about cancer research and to interact with scientists, doctors and other advocates.
 Advocates join together with scientists, health professionals and other health care leaders to discuss the latest findings in cancer research, foster collaborative interdisciplinary partnerships, and promote progress in new research in cancer health disparities.